YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

-The effect of syntactic transformation, including what the `@type` definitions become after expansion, can be viewed by adding the "dump source" option in the Makefile as explained in a comment line there.
+The effect of syntactic transformation, including what the `@type` definitions become after expansion, can be viewed by adding the "dump source" option `-dsource` in the Makefile as explained in a comment line there.

 ## The Type Definitions